DarienLibrary/website_content/content/_finished/jobs/jobs-pt-kls.md

 * Clear and direct oral and written communication skills.
 * Ability to type quickly and accurately.
 * Knowledge of Microsoft Office Suite, especially Outlook, Word, and Excel.
-* Bilingual candidates, or those with a functional knowledge of another language, are desirable.
+* Multilingual candidates, or those with a functional knowledge of another language, are desirable.
 <br />

 ### Hours